Is EV for me? Vans and business

 The government has grants available for people and businesses looking to install chargers at home or work.
 To find out more and apply for a grant, visit the Office for Zero Emission Vehicles (OZEV) grants page.

 Greater Manchester is due to introduce a Clean Air Zone on 30 May 2022.
 Commercial vehicles which don’t meet emissions standards will pay a daily charge to drive in Greater Manchester.
 Non-compliant vans are exempt until 1 June 2023, and from November 2021 eligible Greater Manchester businesses can apply for funding support to upgrade to cleaner, compliant vehicles.
 For more information on the Clean Air Zone proposals, visit the Clean Air Greater Manchester light goods vehicle page.

-If you're after more info and advice on EV, try Go Ultra Low.
-They're the government and industry organisation whose job is to give you the facts about choosing an electric vehicle.
-And for the latest help to save money by becoming an EV driver, check out the Energy Saving Trust website.
+For the latest help to save money by becoming an EV driver, check out the Energy Saving Trust website.